circleci/circleci-docs/jekyll/_cci2/reusing-config.md

 ## Using the `parameters` declaration
 {: #using-the-parameters-declaration }

-Parameters are declared by name under a job, command, or executor.
+Parameters are declared by name under a job, command, or executor. _Pipeline parameters_ are defined at the top level of a project configuration.
+See the [Pipeline Values and Parameters guide]({{site.baseurl}}/pipeline-variables/#pipeline-parameters-in-configuration) for more information.

 The immediate children of the `parameters` key are a set of keys in a map.
-Pipeline parameters are defined at the top level of a project configuration.
-See the [Pipeline Values and Parameters guide]({{ site.baseurl }}/pipeline-variables/#pipeline-parameters-in-configuration) for more information on Pipeline Parameters.

 In the following example, a command named `greeting` is designed with a single parameter named `to`.
 The `to` parameter is used within the steps to echo _Hello_ back to the user.